Kicksaw-Consulting/simple-mockforce/README.md

 Notable mentions:

 - be explicit with direction in `ORDER BY` clauses, i.e., always supply `DESC` or `ASC`
+- attributes of parent objects can be specified in the `select` clause (but not in the `where` clause)

 ## Error handling